learn-co-curriculum/cssi-prework-jquery-animation/Readme.md

+#Animation in JQuery
+So far we've used the jQuery library to manipulate elements in the DOM.
+We've also figured out how jQuery helps our page respond to user events with even listeners.
+Another big advantage of the jQuery library is how easy it is to add animations to a page by using some of jQuerys built-in methods.

+##Objectives
+Keep reading to learn
+* jQuery Animation Process
+* The animate() method
+* Animation Shortcut Methods

-#Animation with jQuery and CSS
+##Animation with jQuery and CSS
 One of the cooler features of jQuery is animation.
-The concept is pretty simple:

-1. Use selectors to indicate which DOM elements to animate
-2. Set a target CSS style and an optional time
-3. jQuery gradually changes the style from one to the other, automatically calculating the intermediate styles at each millisecond
+First, selectors are using  to indicate which DOM elements to animate.
+A target CSS style is set. jQuery automatically calculates the intermediate styles at each millisecond to make sure the selected elements transform gradually from their original style.

 ## Animation using the animate() Method
 The animate() method is the most flexible method.
 The full syntax for the animate() method is below: